 Exclusive: Bain, Golden Gate nearing more than $6.5 billion deal for BMC - sources

-NEW YORK (Reuters) - A private equity group made up of Bain Capital and Golden Gate Capital Corp are nearing a deal to acquire BMC Software and an announcement could come as early as Monday, two people familiar with the matter told Reuters on Sunday.
+NEW YORK (Reuters) - A private equity group made up of Bain Capital and Golden Gate Capital Corp are nearing a deal to acquire BMC Software Inc and an announcement could come as early as Monday, two people familiar with the matter told Reuters.

-The negotiated price of the deal is around $46 per share, said one of the people, who wished to remain anonymous because they are not permitted to speak to the media.
-That would mean the deal value would be more than $6.5 billion.
+The negotiated price is around $46 per share, said one of the people who wished to remain anonymous because they are not permitted to speak to the media.
+That would value the deal at $6.55 billion.

-Discussions are ongoing and the terms of the deal could still change, the sources said.
+Discussions are ongoing and the terms could still change, the sources said on Sunday.